thakshaCS/Plant-Fairy/README.md

 ## Design Concepts and Prototypes

-After brainstoroming possible solutions to the problem, we finalized on a solution that drew from the advantages of each solution.
-We created high and low level storyboard to demonstrate how planter owners will use and iteract with our app.
+After brainstorming possible solutions to the problem, we finalized a solution that drew from the advantages of each solution.
+We created high and low-level storyboards to demonstrate how planter owners will use and interact with our app.

 ### High-Level Storyboard